 Christ in glory, having seen that Just One, and heard the voice of His mouth: as to his separation to a special work, he had received the immediate direction of the Holy Spirit at Antioch.
 They went out sometimes from the bosom of a church, as Paul from Antioch: they might report to the church with joy, what God had wrought by them; but they held their office from God and from Jesus Christ: it was in the name and by the authority of God and of the Lord Jesus that they acted, and they recognised none other.
-They could not &#8220;please men&#8221; and be the &#8220;servants of Jesus Christ.&#8221; Paul did not scruple to say it was a small thing for them to be judged at man&#8217;s tribunal: He who judged them was the Lord.
+They could not "please men" and be the "servants of Jesus Christ".
+Paul did not scruple to say it was a small thing for them to be judged at man's tribunal: He who judged them was the Lord.
 The Pharisees, it is true, called in question the conduct of Peter in the case of Cornelius; but the God of all grace had not waited for their decision!
 The presence of the Holy Spirit upon the Gentiles had justified the fruits of grace and obedience in the accused apostle, and stopped the mouths of those who complained of the extent and power of this grace.

-I see two things in the exercise of this ministry, in the body of the church: the whole body, of which Christ, the glorified Man, is the Chief and Head; and hence the position of this body as on God&#8217;s part, in the world, there to represent the glory of its Head*;* and this body, considered as the body of Christ Himself, the beloved object of His affections, the bride whom He has loved, for whom He gave Himself, and whom He nourishes as His own flesh: the church as the instrument of the glory and power of *God* in the world; and the church as the beloved object of the affections of *Christ.*
+I see two things in the exercise of this ministry, in the body of the church: the whole body, of which Christ, the glorified Man, is the Chief and Head; and hence the position of this body as on God's part, in the world, there to represent the glory of its Head; and this body, considered as the body of Christ Himself, the beloved object of His affections, the bride whom He has loved, for whom He gave Himself, and whom He nourishes as His own flesh: the church as the instrument of the glory and power of *God* in the world; and the church as the beloved object of the affections of *Christ*.

 The gifts bear the characters, as it seems to me, of these two relations.
-The first of these positions is much more general, and, at the same time, has to do more with the responsibility of the church: in the second is involved, that which Christ does, and, as to the substance of it, can never fail to do, for His church&#8212;His bride.
+The first of these positions is much more general, and, at the same time, has to do more with the responsibility of the church: in the second is involved, that which Christ does, and, as to the substance of it, can never fail to do, for His church -- His bride.
 In both, the oneness of the body united to Christ is continually kept in view.
 In the one, we have the Lord Jesus, the Head, in heaven, but who nourishes His body till all come to His perfect stature.
-In the former, although personally Jesus is necessarily excluded from the ministry, He and the church are, nevertheless, seen as a whole, wherein God is acting before the world, in His name, as it is said (@1 Corinthians 12: 12) &#8220;so also is *Christ*.&#8221; Accordingly, in this case (see the same chapter), the spiritual power of Christianity
+In the former, although personally Jesus is necessarily excluded from the ministry, He and the church are, nevertheless, seen as a whole, wherein God is acting before the world, in His name, as it is said (@1 Corinthians 12: 12) "So also is *Christ*".
+Accordingly, in this case (see the same chapter), the spiritual power of Christianity